BEF STAFF | BEF BOARD OF DIRECTORS

 Parker received his B.A. in Environmental Studies and Sociology from the University of Oregon, focusing on environmental education and watershed policy.
 It was during his studies that he initially because involved in classroom education.
 Eventually, he became an AP Environmental Science teacher in the South Los Angeles community of Watts.
 He later earned an M.A. in Urban Education Policy and Administration from Loyola Marymount University.
 His graduate research focused on the effects of implementing place-based environmental education in urban settings.
 Email

-Katie is a Certified Public Accountant with nearly ten years of auditing and accounting experience focused on nonprofit and government agencies.
+Katie is a Certified Public Accountant with over ten years of auditing and accounting experience focused on nonprofit and government agencies.
 She has a Bachelor of Arts degree in Business from the University of Oregon.
 Outside of work Katie is an active mom to three who loves to bake and do home renovation projects with her husband.

 Evan is a specialist in renewable energy systems and leads the project development and management activities for the Renewable Energy Group, which advances renewables in the Northwest with innovative and creative solutions.
 Evan has managed hundreds of small scale renewable projects and over 10-Megawatts of large commercial projects.
 The clients he has helped transition to renewable energy include Walmart, Safeway, Bayer, Hewlett Packard, Intel, local governments, and several universities.
 Evan is an accredited solar installation professional certified by the North American Board of Certified Energy Practitioners (NABCEP).
 He holds a Bachelor of Arts in Nature and Culture from the University of California at Davis.
 In addition to his schooling at UC Davis he has studied abroad in Chile, completed a Himalayan Ecology Field Study, and spent many years leading work in the backcountry of Kings Canyon National Park.
 Email